McGeerDev/pkms/Atoms/nxjs.md

 `yarn add -D @nrwl/node` - Adds the node generator to the devDependencies[^5] `npm install --save-dev @nrwl/node` - ^

+#### Issues
+1. Running `nx serve --target=serve --all` give a server error that the port (used by the first app) is already in use
+2. Problem2

+#### Solutions / Workarounds
+1. Running the serve all command with the parallel flag allows for multiple apps to be served
+ > nx serve --parallel --target=serve --all
+2. Solution2
 ## Links

 https://nx.dev/getting-started/intro